dpluong/chip-8/docs/PROJECT DOCUMENT.md

 For the second release, there are 3 weeks.

 FINISH BY Week 1 (Feb 11, 2019)
 - Finish 50% of the tool including:
+- The Parser :
     - The Input stream
     - The Token stream
+    - The AST
+- The Interpreter

 FINISH BY Week 2 (Feb 18, 2019) (Meeting day for this week may be changed due to Reading Break & other commitments):
 -	Finish the rest of the tool including:
--	The AST
+-	The Optimizer
--	The parser
+-	The Code generator

 FINISH BY Week 3 (Feb 25, 2019)
 -	Test the compiler and fix bugs